PeopleForBikes/brokenspoke-analyzer/docs/source/commands.md

 ## Export

-This command exports the tables from database.
+This command exports the tables from the database.

 Several exporters are available to export the results that where previously computed.